NiryoRobotics/pyniryo/docs/source/setup/ip_address.rst

 =================================

-In order to use your robot through TCP connection, you will firstly need to connect to it, which implies that you know its IP address
+In order to use your robot through TCP connection, you will firstly need to connect to it, which implies that you know its IP address.

 The next sections explain how to find your robot IP according to your configuration: